 Poor Alistair Cooper MW, one of our JR.com team members, is just – only just – recovering from what was surely one of the many, many unrecorded cases of That Virus.
 It left him unable to smell English mustard.
-Apologies for a lack of wine recommendations today.
-They will return!
+See also Ali's update, written a week later.

 There are currently some 6,000 confirmed cases of COVID-19 in the United Kingdom as I write this (23 March 2020).
 Given the lack of testing here in the UK, that figure can reasonably be expected to be much higher.
 Say, ten times higher?
 I would dare to say that the true number would yield some startling results.
 I am not a doctor; however, even ten times this number would to me seem to be an extremely conservative estimation.